-Note: Certain unit operation models do not support true species electrolyte chemistry.
+- Certain unit operation models do not support true species electrolyte chemistry.
 These models are DSTWU, Distl, SCFrac, MultiFrac, PetroFrac, BatchSep, Extract, REquil, RGibbs, and RBatch.
 In addition, the solids models do not support salt formation within the block from true species electrolytes (though the liquid compositions will be resolved), except for Crystallizer when using the option that salt precipitation is calculated from the chemistry.
-RPlug and RCSTR can be used with true species electrolyte chemistry provided that the reactions in the Reactions object do not contain electrolytic equilibrium reactions (such as $H_2O \Leftrightarrow H^+ + OH^-$) and no species participates in both reactions and chemistry.

-Note: In true species electrolyte systems, the heat capacity cannot be calculated precisely.
+RPlug and RCSTR can be used with true species electrolyte chemistry provided that the reactions in the Reactions object do not contain electrolytic equilibrium reactions (such as $H_2O \Leftrightarrow H^+ + OH^-$) and no species participates in both reactions and chemistry. - In true species electrolyte systems, the heat capacity cannot be calculated precisely.
 The heat capacity is calculated as a numerical derivative of the enthalpy using temperatures near the temperature of the system.
 However, in electrolyte systems, the true composition can vary by a meaningful amount even with small changes in temperature.
-This affects the heat capacity, but the heat capacity calculation in true species systems uses the true composition calculated at the system temperature for all the enthalpy calculations, missing this effect.
-In the apparent approach, the true composition is calculated separately at each temperature, so the effect is included in the heat capacity calculation.
-As a result, you should always use the apparent approach if you need to calculate the heat capacity of electrolyte systems.
-This issue does not affect any other properties or the model results (other than calculated heat capacity).
+In both true and apparent approaches, the true composition is calculated separately at each temperature, so an approximation of this effect is included in the heat capacity calculation.
+This issue does not affect any other properties or the model results (other than calculated heat capacity). - In true species problems, it is possible to specify feed streams with ions.
+If you do so, you should specify the stream in mole basis.
+Specifying ion concentrations in mass basis will lead to rounding errors in the charge balance, which can cause the whole problem to be out of charge balance. - In true species problems, using a Design Spec to manipulate the flow rate of an electrolyte component does not work as you might think.
+You should either manipulate the flow rate of a stream of that pure component which is subsequently mixed to produce the desired feed, or use the apparent component approach instead.
+For details, see Troubleshooting Design Specifications in the help.